ForrestKnight/crappy-website/README.md

 - [X] Add some password protections (click on a random spinning gif to popup password?)
 - [X] Broken links
 - Misleading labels
-- Make button taller on hover
 - Some captcha images are tiny and some are giant
-- Infinite scrolling on a second page to make someone think there’s a surprise at the bottom
+- Second page is super tall and long scrolling to something like "hi" at the bottom
 - [X] Flags of my viewers nations
-- Random bright colors for text and labels
+- [X] Random bright colors for text and labels
-- Crappy navigation
+- [X] Crappy navigation
-- Text misalignment
+- [X] Text misalignment